 The announcer could not be heard clearly during the introduction to the show – their voice was muffled.

-A few days earlier I had seen it done well in speeches in the film Die Hard.
+A few days before the above magic show I had seen it done well in speeches in the film Die Hard.
+Twice.

 Early on in the film, Joe Takagi (the Executive from the Nakatomi Corporation) says this: